wq/wq/docs/overview/data-model.md

  You should see a new folder, `survey/`, with the files `models.py` and `rest.py`.
 Going up one level, you should see `survey_list.html`, `survey_detail.html`, and `survey_edit.html` in your `../templates` folder.

 ### Option 2: Django Model syntax
-Alternatively, you can create a Django application folder manually and define `models.py` via [Django model] classes.
+Alternatively, you can create a Django application folder manually (or with `./manage.py startapp`) and define `models.py` via [Django model] classes.
 You will then want to create a `rest.py` file that registers each model class with the [wq.db router].

 ```python
 # survey/models.py